fvmassoli/Tensorflow-Traffic-Sign-Classifier/writeup_template.md

 * validation set accuracy of 94%
 * test set accuracy of 88%

-(I trained the model obtaining better accuracy but due to bug into tensorflow, sometimes the softmax prob were negative.
-I tried to update tensorflow but I still get the same error.
-With the previous value of the hyperparameters I had always positive values for the softamx probs.)

 Using the experience I got from the LeNet lab I used the same model to implement the cnn.
 I chose such a model since I had some familiarities with it and since its performace is actually good.
 Moreover, since I am facing an image recognition problem a cnn is much more efficinet than a simple neural net.